mrgaaron/docs/source/pipelines/mqtt.rst

 ===============================
-Pipelines MQQT Input and Topics
+Pipelines MQTT Input and Topics
 ===============================

 Thanks for participating in our Pipelines research project!
 This reference